Skip to main content

 Technical Overview

-Fairblock is a dynamic and decentralized network that hosts app-specific, secure, and performant confidential computing.
-This document describes the high-level architecture of a cross-chain confidential transfer system that connects existing EVM-based blockchains to FairyRing, Fairblock’s native chain that provides confidentiality to any system.
+Fairblock is a decentralized network for app-specific, secure, and performant confidential computing.
+This document describes a high-level architecture for cross-chain confidential transaction system that connects existing EVM blockchains to FairyRing, Fairblock’s native chain and confidentiality execution layer.

-The objective is to enable confidential balances and transfers for tokens (e.g., stablecoins) issued or circulating on EVM chains, without requiring changes to the underlying token contracts or to user wallet behavior.
+The objective is to enable confidential balances and transactions for tokens (e.g., stablecoins) issued or circulating on EVM chains without requiring changes to the underlying token contracts and without changing user wallet behavior.
 Confidentiality is achieved by offloading privacy-sensitive logic to FairyRing, while settlement and liquidity remain on the originating EVM chain.

-Cross-chain communication between EVM chains and FairyRing uses Inter-Blockchain Communication (IBC), which provides a light-client-based messaging channel.
-FairyRing does not rely on a single trusted execution environment (TEE) or MPC honest-majority assumptions for confidential transfers.
-Instead, FairyRing delivers confidential transfers by utilizing onchain lightweight additive homomorphic calculations and fast zero-knowledge (ZK)-proof verifications.
-It does not rely on fully homomorphic encryption over the discretized Torus (TFHE) from an off-chain coprocessor.
-All homomorphic calculations and ZK proof verification are extremely lightweight and executed onchain.
+Cross-chain communication between EVM chains and FairyRing uses Inter-Blockchain Communication (IBC), a light-client-based messaging channel.
+This design avoids relying on a single trusted execution environment (TEE) or MPC honest-majority assumptions.
+Instead, confidential transfers use lightweight additive homomorphic calculations and fast zero-knowledge (ZK)-proof verification, executed within the protocol flow.
+The system does not rely on fully homomorphic encryption over the discretized Torus (TFHE) from an off-chain coprocessor.
+All homomorphic calculations and ZK proof verification are extremely lightweight, and execution runs on FairyRing.

 System Overview

-Each integrated EVM chain deploys a Solidity escrow contract that locks the underlying tokens.
-On FairyRing, a set of CosmWasm contracts maintains the confidential ledger and processes confidential transfers using lightweight homomorphic encryption and ZK proofs.
+Each integrated EVM chain deploys a minimal Solidity escrow contract that locks underlying tokens.
+On FairyRing, a set of CosmWasm contracts maintains a confidential ledger and processes encrypted balance transitions using lightweight homomorphic operations and ZK proofs.

-IBC connects the EVM environments and FairyRing.
-Each side runs a light client for the other chain, enabling state verification rather than trusting a centralized bridge.
+IBC connects the EVM environment and FairyRing.
+Each side runs a light client of the other chain to enable state verification rather than trusting a centralized bridge.
 Off-chain relayers are responsible only for transporting packets.
-They cannot forge headers, modify proofs, or alter packet content.
+They cannot forge headers, modify proofs, or alter packet contents.

-Users deposit tokens into the EVM escrow, obtain an encrypted balance from FairyRing, perform confidential transfers with that balance, and optionally redeem to the EVM chain when they wish to withdraw.
+Users deposit tokens into the EVM escrow, receive a confidential balance from FairyRing, perform confidential transactions with that balance, and optionally redeem back to the EVM chain when withdrawing. alt text

 User Experience

-The architecture is designed so that users only interact with their native EVM chain.
-The complexity of cross-chain messaging, ZK proofs, and homomorphic operations is abstracted away behind the deposit, transfer, and withdrawal flows.
+The architecture is designed so that users interact only with their native EVM chain.
+The complexity of cross-chain messaging, ZK proofs, and homomorphic operations is abstracted behind the deposit, transfer, and withdrawal flows.

 Deposit

-To enter the confidential system, the user submits a standard EVM transaction to the escrow contract, sending the desired amount of tokens.
-The escrow contract locks these tokens and constructs an IBC packet that describes the deposit with the relevant metadata.
+To enter the confidential system, a user submits a standard EVM transaction to the escrow contract, sending the desired amount of tokens.
+The escrow locks the tokens and constructs an IBC packet describing the deposit with the relevant metadata.

 An IBC relayer observes this packet on the EVM side and forwards it to FairyRing.
-On FairyRing, a CosmWasm contract receives the packet, verifies it, and credits the user with an encrypted balance representing the deposited amount.
-Only encrypted token amounts are recorded on FairyRing.
+A CosmWasm contract receives the packet, verifies it, and credits the user with an encrypted balance representing the deposited amount.
+Only encrypted values are recorded on FairyRing.
 No plaintext balances are visible onchain.

-FairyRing then sends a response packet back to the EVM chain through IBC.
-On receiving the response, the escrow contract updates its internal state so the user’s confidential position is accurately reflected on the EVM side as well.
-The user can then query the EVM escrow contract to view their confidential balance, without having to interact directly with FairyRing.
+FairyRing returns a response packet back to the EVM chain through IBC.
+On receiving the response, the escrow contract updates its internal state so the user’s confidential position is accurately reflected on the EVM side.
+The user can query the EVM escrow contract to view their confidential balance, without interacting with FairyRing directly. alt text

-Once the user has an encrypted balance, they can perform confidential transfers to other confidential accounts while still transacting on their native EVM chain.
-To initiate a transfer, the user submits a transaction that includes an encrypted transfer amount and the necessary ZK proofs to the escrow contract.
+Once the user has an encrypted balance, they can transfer to other confidential accounts while still transacting on the EVM chain.
+To initiate a transfer, the user submits a transaction to the escow contract that includes an encrypted transfer amount and the necessary ZK proofs.
 These proofs attest, among other things, that the sender’s balance is sufficient, that the transfer preserves total value, and that no negative balances are created as a result of the operation.

-The escrow contract wraps this information into an IBC packet.
-A relayer carries the packet to FairyRing, where the CosmWasm contract verifies the ZK proofs.
-If the proofs are valid, FairyRing updates the encrypted balances of both sender and the receiver using homomorphic addition/subtraction, all without revealing the underlying token amounts.
+The escrow contract wraps this payload into an IBC packet.
+A relayer forwards it to FairyRing, where a CosmWasm contract verifies the ZK proofs.
+If the proofs are valid, FairyRing updates the encrypted balances of both sender and the receiver using homomorphic addition/subtraction, without revealing the underlying token amounts.

-FairyRing then sends a response packet back via IBC.
-Once processed on the EVM side, the escrow contract updates its view of the confidential balances for both parties, allowing users to query the escrow contract and observe that their confidential balances have changed.
+FairyRing then returns a response packet via IBC.
+Once processed on the EVM side, the escrow contract updates its view of the confidential balances for both parties, allowing users to query the escrow contract and observe that their confidential balances have changed. alt text

 Withdrawal

-When the user wishes to redeem their confidential balance in native stablecoins, they can submit another transaction to the escrow contract with the amount and a ZK proof showing sufficient tokens in their confidential balance.
+When the user wishes to redeem their confidential balance to native stablecoins, they can submit a transaction to the escrow contract with the withdrawal amount and a ZK proof showing sufficient confidential balance.

 FairyRing then returns a response packet to the EVM chain.
-When the escrow contract processes this response, it updates its internal state and releases the corresponding amount of locked tokens back to the user’s EVM address.
+The escrow contract processes it and updates its internal state and releases the corresponding amount of locked tokens back to the user’s EVM address.

 Throughout this lifecycle, the user interacts only with the EVM escrow contract.
-Deposits, confidential transfers, and withdrawals all appear as conventional EVM transactions, while cryptography and cross-chain coordination occur under the hood.
+Deposits, transfers, and withdrawals appear as conventional EVM transactions, while cryptography and cross-chain coordination occur under the hood. alt text

 Architectural Components